The Rat Fan Club

 You must treat all of your rats, since if one rat has fur mites they probably all do, even if they don’t all have scabs.
 Rats can have the mites without any symptoms.

-Your vet might want to do a skin scraping to look for the mites first, but the rat fur mites don’t live in the skin (that’s why they are called fur mites) so a skin scraping should not be done.
-Your vet can press a piece of tape to the rat’s parted fur and look for any mites stuck to the tape under a microscope.
-But this method of looking for mites can be hit or miss.
+Your vet might want to do a skin scraping to look for the mites first, but often this will still not show the mites, and can be a waste of money.
+Your vet can also press a piece of tape to the rat’s parted fur and look for any mites stuck to the tape under a microscope.
+But this method of looking for mites can also be hit or miss.
 Even if there are no mites on the tape, the rat can still have mites.

 Revolution is a spot-on product, a liquid that is applied to the skin on the shoulders.
 After application, you need to distract your rats so they don’t scratch off and eat the liquid, or lick it off of each other.
 The liquid will dry in about 5 minutes.
 Only one dose is needed.